A Nobody's Way Up to an Exploration Hero

 A Nobody's Way Up to an Exploration Hero (モブから始まる探索英雄譚, Mob kara Hajimaru Tansaku Eiyūtan) is a Japanese light novel series written by Kaitō and illustrated by Almic.
 It began serialization online in April 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Hobby Japan, who have published twelve volumes since July 2021 under their HJ Bunko imprint.
-A manga adaptation with art by Terio Teri has been serialized in Akita Shoten's seinen manga web magazine Dokodemo Young Champion since August 2021 and has been collected in five tankōbon volumes.
+It was later acquired by Hobby Japan, who have published thirteen volumes since July 2021 under their HJ Bunko imprint.
+A manga adaptation with art by Terio Teri has been serialized in Akita Shoten's seinen manga web magazine Dokodemo Young Champion since August 2021 and has been collected in six tankōbon volumes.
 An anime television series adaptation produced by Gekkou aired from July to September 2024.

+Premise

+In an alternate version of the modern world featuring fantasy dungeons and other role-playing video game mechanics, Kaito Takagi is a high school student who hunts weak slime monsters on the first floor of a dungeon as a part-time job.
+One day, he defeats a golden slime that drops an extremely rare Servant Card, allowing him to summon Sylphy, a Valkyrie with powerful magic.